u2usvc/K8sIVN/README.md

 ## About

-This is an IaC FCOS-based K8s cluster deployment utilizing `terraform-provider-libvirt`.
+This is an IaC FCOS-based K8s cluster deployment utilizing `terraform-provider-libvirt` (or `bpg/proxmox` provider).
 This project is work in progress with an intention to make an intentionally-vulnerable K8s cluster out of it, for attack emulation and utility testing.

 This project additionally integrates